about

 exhibitions and works

-2008 - portfolio about Venice and its islands for Planeteye.com
+2008 - portfolio about Venice and its islands for the tourist site Planeteye.com

 2009 - exhibition "Fotografando haiku" in Martellago (VE)